kbaseapps/kb_Amplicon/README.md

-Generate a distance (dissimiliarity) matrix from the multivariate data: if distance_metric == 'bray', call metaMDS with the default Bray distance setting (that generates the Bray-Curtis dissimilarity matrix) else call metaMDS with the euclidean distance matrix
+Generate a distance (dissimiliarity) matrix from the multivariate data: if distance_metric == 'bray', call metaMDS with the default Bray distance setting (that generates the Bray-Curtis dissimilarity matrix) else call metaMDS with the euclidean distance matrix.

 You will need to have the SDK installed to use this module.
 [Learn more about the SDK and how to use it](https://kbase.github.io/kb_sdk_docs/).